loicsander/Robofont-scripts/MutatorScale/Readme.md

 ## Types of interpolation

-A MutatorScaleEngine will switch interpolation types depending on the fonts you provided and the stem values you’re asking for.
+A MutatorScaleEngine will switch from one interpolation type to another according to the fonts you provided and the stem values you’re asking for.

 The most basic mode is isotropic, it happens if you provide a single value for stems: